 Registering a UK Limited Company as a Non-UK Resident

-So, are there any barriers or changes to the way you set up a limited company in the UK if you are a foreign national?
+So, are there any barriers or changes to the way you form a company in the UK if you are a foreign national?
 The answer is no.

 The company registration process for non-UK residents is the same as for UK residents living in the UK.
 Foreign nationals can become the company director, shareholder, or company secretary of a UK business, and you do not even have to live in the UK.